 We are a member of the Group which includes the entities listed above.
 Members of the Group may change from time to time.
 Reference to "we/us" in this Policy means each member of the Group.

 We will respond to your inquiry or complaint as soon as is possible.
 We will try to resolve your complaint or address any issue (including correcting any error we have made) within the relevant legal framework and without undue delay.

 Ronstan International Pty Ltd

-If you are dissatisfied with our response to your questions or your complaint, you have the right to discuss the matter or lodge a complaint about this with the Federal Privacy Commissioner or the equivalent data protection authority where you reside.
+If you are dissatisfied with our response to your questions or your complaint, you have the right to discuss the matter or lodge a complaint with the Federal Privacy Commissioner or the equivalent data protection authority where you reside.